JetBrains/resharper-devguide/Extensions/Packaging8.md

 `nuget push myextension.1.0.0.nupkg -ApiKey XXX -Source https://resharper-plugins.jetbrains.com`

-> **Note** Calling `nuget pack` without specifying the `.nuspec` file causes Nuget to search for any project file (e.g., `.csproj`) or `.nuspec` file in the current directory and build the package file from the first one it finds.
+> **NOTE** Calling `nuget pack` without specifying the `.nuspec` file causes Nuget to search for any project file (e.g., `.csproj`) or `.nuspec` file in the current directory and build the package file from the first one it finds.
 Of course, you can also specify the package file explicitly with `nuget pack myplugin.nuspec`.
 >
 > You can safely ignore the warning about the assembly being outside the lib folder.
 Alternatively, create your package with `nuget pack -NoPackageAnalysis`.